HomeArticles > A perfect day in Canberra: insights from an accessible tourism expert

 A perfect day in Canberra: insights from an accessible tourism expert

 I’m not one to rush.
-My ideal weekend gives me either nature or the arts but because of the way Canberra is laid out, I can do both at a leisurely pace in one day.
-For me, the perfect morning starts at My Café in Manuka.
-The food is hearty but healthy; a vegetarian big brekkie and Refresher juice with pineapple, watermelon, orange and mint are my favourites.
+My ideal weekend gives me either nature or the arts but because of the way Canberra is laid out, I can do both at a leisurely pace in one day – and eat lots of good food, too.
+For me, the perfect morning starts with a hearty breakfast at My Café in Manuka.
+My favourite is eggs on toast with mushroom, spinach and roasted tomato sides and a Refresher juice made with fresh pineapple, watermelon, orange and mint.
 I never have trouble with my wheelchair there and the staff are amazing.
-It’s a great example of the community feel in Canberra’s inner south.
+It’s a great example of the community feel in Canberra’s Inner South.

 I love live music and theatre so as evening approaches, I’d go into the city for a show.
 For dinner, I recommend grabbing ramen at Tenkomori, a great hole in the wall on Lyric Lane, which winds between London Circuit and the theatre door at Canberra Theatre Centre.

-Later in the night, I’d make my way to the Melbourne Building to see what’s happening at Smith’s Alternative.
-It used to be a bookshop but these days it’s a cool spot to have a drink and see a gig – you might get jazz, folk, classical, big band, comedy or poetry.
+Later, I’d make my way to the Melbourne Building to see what’s happening at Smith’s Alternative.
+It used to be a bookshop but these days it’s a cool spot for a drink and a gig – you might get jazz, folk, classical, big band, comedy or poetry.
 Canberra is full of quirky secrets and Smith’s is one of the best.

 Cricket match under the lights at Manuka Oval